 Some new residents may also have to take the written test to obtaina Virginia driver's license.

 The test is offered at VA DMV offices.
-It is computer-based and available in multiple languages and orally, if required.
+It is computer-based and available in multiple languages, as well as American sign language.

 Passing the Written Exam